 St. Louis Browns right-hander Cliff Fannin shut out the Indians, obviously tired and depleted by injury.
 Despite having only won one game before his start this afternoon, Fannin limited the Indians to just four hits.
 No Indian reached second base.

 Bob Muncrief allowed four runs in just less than three innings of work in a spot start for the Tribe.
-The Browns took the lead in the top of the second inning when Les Moss hit a solo home run, his third of the year, to put the Browns up 1-0.
+The Browns took the lead in the top of the second inning when Les Moss hit a solo home run, his third of the year, put the Browns up 1-0.
 They blew the game open a frame later.

-In the top of the third inning, Bob Dillinger started the Browns off with a single to right field.
+In the top of the third inning, Bob Dillinger started the inning for the Browns with a single to right field.
 Chuck Stevens grounded to Johnny Berardino at second base, who flipped to Boudreau to start a double play.
 Boudreau dropped the ball and everyone was safe.
 Jerry Priddy singled to center to score Dillinger and advance Stevens to third base.
 Al Zarilla hit a sacrifice fly to center field and Stevens trotted home to make the score 3-0 Browns.

 Paul Lehner singled, but was thrown out by Larry Doby trying to stretch the single to a double.
-After Muncrief walked Whitey Platt, Boudreau had seen enough and motioned for Steve Gromek to enter the game.
+After Muncrief walked Wally Platt, Boudreau had seen enough and motioned for Steve Gromek to enter the game.
 Gromek uncorked a wild pitch to Moss, allowing Priddy to score, before striking him out to end the inning.
 St. Louis had a 4-0 lead after three innings.

 Muncrief, the former Browns pitcher, did not have success in his first start against his former mates.
-Muncrief (1-1) lasted two and two-third innings, allowing six hits, four runs (only two earned), while walking one and allowing a home run.
+Muncrief (1-1) lasted two and two-third innings, allowing six hits, four runs — only two earned — while walking one and allowing a home run.
 Gromek shined in relief, pitching three and one-third innings, only allowing one hit.

 “I didn’t give them too many fastballs,” Fannin said.
 “I used curves and a slider and was putting the ball just about where I wanted it.”

-The Browns added two more runs in the top of the seventh inning off of Tribe reliever Ed Klieman.
+The Browns added two more runs in the top of the seventh inning off Tribe reliever Ed Klieman.
 Dillinger walked to start the inning and advanced to second on a sacrifice bunt by Stevens that left everyone safe.
 Priddy bunted both Dillinger and Stevens into scoring position, forcing Klieman to intentionally walk Zarilla.
 However, Klieman walked Lehner with the bases loaded to force in a run and Platt hit a fly ball to center field to plate another run, making it 6-0 Browns.

 Fannin (2-4) looked to be tiring in the later innings, allowing a hit in the eighth to Jim Hegan and another to Wally Judnich in the ninth, but he was able to settle down and finish what he started.
 He walked no one while striking out three in the game.